benoit-cty/decentralized_AI/README.md

 The result is that you can call it quite like an API to get your resulting image :

+For more background info read our [Whitepaper](https://github.com/trancept/decentralized_AI/blob/master/whitepaper/whitepaper.md).

 # How to Run
-## iExec Side
+## iExec Front Side

+You could use it on the browser : http://nrxubuntu.eastus2.cloudapp.azure.com/

+Get ETH and RLC for Kovan :
+.
+Connect to Metamask and switch to Kovan Ethereum test network.
+Ask for free ETH on [Kovan faucet](https://gitter.im/kovan-testnet) and for free RLC on [iExec marketplace](https://market.iex.ec/), then transfert RLC from your wallet to your "account" (on top left of [iExec marketplace](https://market.iex.ec/))

+Build it from source :
 ```
 cd frontend
 npm install
 npm run dev
 ```
 Your browser will automatically go to localhost:8081 so you can access the frontend.
 .
-Connect to Metamask and switch to Kovan Ethereum test network.
-Ask for free ETH on [Kovan faucet](https://gitter.im/kovan-testnet) and for free RLC on [iExec marketplace](https://market.iex.ec/), then transfert RLC from your wallet to your "account" (on top left of [iExec marketplace](https://market.iex.ec/))
-.
 Choose an image from your harddisk or copy-past an url.
 .
 Choose a worker in the list on the right.
 .
 Click on "iExec" button.

 ## OpenMined Side

+In [openmined](https://github.com/trancept/decentralized_AI/tree/master/openmined) folder you will find a demo of how to use Open Mined to train a model using decentralized grid computing capabilities.

 # How we make it